MatthewDaws/AdventCode22/README.md

-# AdventCode22
+# Advent of Code 22

-Advent of Code 2022 in Python
+Again, in Python.
+Just noodling around, so expect slow progress.